 Credit by Examination

 Credit may be earned through the following examination procedures.
 Total credit from proficiency examinations and the College Level Examination Program may not exceed 18 credit hours.
-There is no limit for Advanced Placement (AP) credit.
+There is no limit for Advanced Placement (AP) or International Baccalaureate (IB) credit.

 College Level Examination Program (CLEP)